 Chairman remaining in post beyond nine years from appointment (Code Provision 19)

-The Company has not complied with the requirement that the Chairman should not remain in post beyond 9 years from appointment.
-However, the Board was of the view that Martin Davey’s knowledge and experience of the sector remained valuable and that his continuing as Chairman remained appropriate.
-As indicated in the Nomination Committee Report on pages 86 and 87, Martin Davey will retire as a director of the Company with effect from the Company’s forthcoming AGM and will be succeeded as Chairman by Tim Smith who is an independent Non-Executive Director appointed in 2018 and who will therefore satisfy the requirements of the Code.
+The Company did not comply with the requirement that the Chairman should not remain in post beyond nine years from appointment in relation to its former Chairman, Martin Davey, who retired as a Director of the Company in July 2021.
+However, the Board was of the view that Martin Davey’s knowledge and experience of the sector remained valuable and that his continuing as Chairman until his retirement remained appropriate.
+Martin was succeeded as Chairman by Tim Smith who is an independent Non-Executive Director appointed in 2018 and who therefore satisfies the requirements of the Code.

 Executive Director pension contributions alignment with the Group’s workforce (Code Provision 38)

-Whilst the Group is not compliant with the Code relating to the alignment of Executive Directors pension contributions, going forward existing contractual pension entitlements will be frozen at their current monetary value for two years then reduced to 10 per cent of salary (in line with other Senior Executives of the Group).
-It is intended that pension entitlements then will be reduced to 5 per cent of salary (in line with the wider workforce rate) over the course of the next tri-annual policy review in 2024.
-Further details of proposals in relation to Executive Director pension contributions are set out in the Remuneration Committee Report on page 91.
+The Group is not compliant with the Code relating to the alignment of Executive Directors pension contributions.
+However, going forward, existing contractual pension entitlements will be frozen at their current monetary value for 12 months then reduced to 10 per cent of salary (in line with other Senior Executives of the Group).
+It is intended that pension entitlements will then be reduced to 5 per cent of salary (in line with the wider workforce rate) over the course of the next triannual policy review in 2024.
+Further details of Executive Director pension contributions are set out in the Remuneration Committee Report on page 112

 Workforce engagement relating to alignment of executive remuneration with wider Company pay policy (Code Provision 40 and 41)